What is a Rent-to-Own Agreement?

 Rent to Own Misconceptions

 Before you jump on rent-to-own, it’s worth uncovering the most common misconceptions about this option.
-This will help you avoid getting taken advantage of, or otherwise not being able to buy the home at the end of the lease.
+This will help you avoid being taken advantage of or not being able to buy the home at the end of the lease.

 Here are the most common misconceptions about rent-to-own home buying: